AdaCore/gnatstudio/docs/users_guide/extending.rst

   This list indicates the name of the plug-in, and whether it has been loaded in this GPS session (when the toggle button is checked).

-* On the right are the details for the selected plug-in
+* On the right are the details for the selected plug-in.

   This window is displayed as a notebook with two pages: on the first one you will see the exact location of the plug-in, the reason why it was loaded or